 Hell no. But it makes for a good bedtime story, doesn’t it?

 The jumps and jitters of the vehicle in motion lulls many of them back to sleep, but their guide remains awake.
 He stares out the window as the driver leads the pack back to wherever it is they call home.
 The place James comes from, in turn, is in the background once more, with its ghosts and revenants trapped in lurid thaumaturgy until the tab is settled.

 Dear James.
 How many, so far?
 When will you join us?

 He stopped counting years ago, knowing that only through the passing of decades would the tributes amount to anything of significance.
 He lives while others slumber.
 He pays a debt of his own choosing, a treaty written in blood so they could all someday return to wakefulness.
-And he does not even watch the appearance of the mottled stains anymore, on camera-holding hands or tucked away, barely visible, under the bill of a baseball hat or beneath the cool metal of a wristwatch band.
-Thanks to the suffering of each outlander, one of his own is closer to purity.
+And he does not even watch the appearance of the mottled stains anymore, on camera-holding hands or tucked away, barely visible, under the bill of a baseball hat or beneath the cool metal of a wristwatch band and before they morph into more mundane ailings for subterfuge, severing their apparent connection to this place.
+He turns his face away every time, for thanks to the suffering of each outlander, one of his own is closer to purity.